publications

 Advances in sequencing technologies have enabled the comparison of high-quality genomes of diverse primate species, revealing vast amounts of divergence due to structural variation.
 Given their large size, structural variants (SVs) can simultaneously alter the function and regulation of multiple genes.
 Studies estimate that collectively more than 3.5% of the genome is divergent in humans versus other great apes, impacting thousands of genes.
 Functional genomics and gene-editing tools in various model systems recently emerged as an exciting frontier - investigating the wide-ranging impacts of SVs on molecular, cellular, and systems-level phenotypes.
 This review examines existing research and identifies future directions to broaden our understanding of the functional roles of SVs on phenotypic innovations and diversity impacting uniquely human features, ranging from cognition to metabolic adaptations.

-- Evolution of gene regulatory networks by means of selection and random genetic driftStefanos Papadadonakis, Antonios Kioukis, Charikleia Karageorgiou, and 1 more authorPeerJ, Aug 2024
+- Evolution of gene regulatory networks by means of selection and random genetic driftStefanos Papadadonakis, Antonios Kioukis, Charikleia Karageorgiou, and Pavlos PavlidisPeerJ, Aug 2024

-- Investigating the mechanism of neurotoxic effects of PFAS in differentiated neuronal cells through transcriptomics and lipidomics analysisLogan Running, Judith R Cristobal, Charikleia Karageorgiou, and 5 more authorsACS Chem.
+- Investigating the mechanism of neurotoxic effects of PFAS in differentiated neuronal cells through transcriptomics and lipidomics analysisLogan Running*, Judith R Cristobal*, Charikleia Karageorgiou, Michelle Camdzic, and 4 more authorsACS Chem.
 Neurosci., Dec 2024

 Per- and polyfluorinated alkyl substances (PFAS) are pervasive environmental contaminants that bioaccumulate in tissues and pose risks to human health.
 Increasing evidence links PFAS to neurodegenerative and behavioral disorders, yet the underlying mechanisms of their effects on neuronal function remain largely unexplored.
 In this study, we utilized SH-SY5Y neuroblastoma cells, differentiated into neuronal-like cells, to investigate the impact of six PFAS compounds─perfluorooctanoic acid (PFOA), perfluorooctanesulfonic acid (PFOS), perfluorodecanoic acid (PFDA), perfluorodecanesulfonic acid (PFDS), 8:2 fluorotelomer sulfonate (8:2 FTS), and 8:2 fluorotelomer alcohol (8:2 FTOH)─on neuronal health.
 Following a 30 \muM exposure for 24 h, PFAS accumulation ranged from 40-6500 ng/mg of protein.
 Transcriptomic analysis revealed 721 differentially expressed genes (DEGs) across treatments (padj < 0.05), with 11 DEGs shared among all PFAS exposures, indicating potential biomarkers for neuronal PFAS toxicity.
 PFOA-treated cells showed downregulation of genes involved in synaptic growth and neural function, while PFOS, PFDS, 8:2 FTS, and 8:2 FTOH exposures resulted in the upregulation of genes related to hypoxia response and amino acid metabolism.
 Lipidomic profiling further demonstrated significant increases in fatty acid levels with PFDA, PFDS, and 8:2 FTS and depletion of triacylglycerols with 8:2 FTOH treatments.
 These findings suggest that the neurotoxic effects of PFAS are structurally dependent, offering insights into the molecular processes that may drive PFAS-induced neuronal dysfunction.

-- Reconstruction of the human amylase locus reveals ancient duplications seeding modern-day variationFeyza Yilmaz*, Charikleia Karageorgiou*, Kwondo Kim*, and 7 more authorsScience, Nov 2024
+- Reconstruction of the human amylase locus reveals ancient duplications seeding modern-day variationFeyza Yilmaz*, Charikleia Karageorgiou*, Kwondo Kim*, Petar Pajic, and 6 more authorsScience, Nov 2024

 Previous studies suggested that the copy number of the human salivary amylase gene, AMY1, correlates with starch-rich diets.
 However, evolutionary analyses are hampered by the absence of accurate, sequence-resolved haplotype variation maps.
 We identified 30 structurally distinct haplotypes at nucleotide resolution among 98 present-day humans, revealing that the coding sequences of AMY1 copies are evolving under negative selection.
 Genomic analyses of these haplotypes in archaic hominins and ancient human genomes suggest that a common three-copy haplotype, dating as far back as 800,000 years ago, has seeded rapidly evolving rearrangements through recurrent nonallelic homologous recombination.
 Additionally, haplotypes with more than three AMY1 copies have significantly increased in frequency among European farmers over the past 4000 years, potentially as an adaptive response to increased starch digestion.